strauberly/tons-of-tacos-v1.2/DEV-JOURNAL.md

 ---

+-- 2 Jul 2023 --

+- Negative test cases for editing an order item quantity complete.
+- Negative test case for no orders returned complete.
+- Negative test case for calling an order by a bad order id complete.
+- Negative test case for calling an order by an invalid uid complete.
+- Negative test case for calling an order by an invalid customer name complete.
+- Negative test case for attempting to change order status with invalid order id complete.
+- Positive test case for closing an order complete.

+-- 29 Jun 2023 --

+- Completed validation for adding an item to an order, handling an exception and tests for negative use case.
+- Completed validation for deleting an order, handling an exception and tests for negative use case.
+- Began validation for editing an order item.
+Still need test for changing quantity to zero and being removed from the order .

+---

 -- 28 Jun 2023 --

 - Completed validation for adding an item to an order, handling an exception and tests for negative use case.
 - Completed validation for deleting an order, handling an exception and tests for negative use case.
 - Began validation for editing an order item.
-Still need test for changing quantity to zero and being removed from the order.
+Still need test for changing quantity to zero and being removed from the order .

 ---